ErickLopez97/Proyecto-La-Casona/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## JSON Server (Server side)
+Run npm i -g json-server.
+In your current folder, download this file and then run json-server db.json.
+Navigate to http://localhost:3000/ to verify if it worked.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.